-Methods: The preparation of metallic nanoparticles and their application is an influential area
+Discussion: The preparation of metallic nanoparticles and their application are an influential area

 for research.
-Among various physical and chemical methods (viz. chemical reduction, thermal
+There are various physical and chemical methods (viz. chemical reduction, thermal

-decomposition, etc.) for synthesizing silver nanoparticles, biological methods have been suggested
+decomposition, etc.) for synthesizing silver nanoparticles; biological methods have been suggested

 as possible eco-friendly alternatives.
-The synthesis of metallic nanoparticles
+The synthesis of metallic nanoparticles encounters many

-such as antifungal, antibacterial, anti-inflammatory, antiviral and anti-angiogenic.
+These also have antifungal, antibacterial, anti-inflammatory, antiviral and anti-angiogenic properties.